nginx/unit-docs/source/unitctl.rst

 Wait for a socket to be available
 +++++++++++++++++++++++++++++++++

-All commands support waiting on unix sockets for availability:
+All commands support waiting for Unix sockets to become available:

 .. code-block:: console